jbolt256/jasl/readme.md

 which will compile the program to app.exe, which can then be run using the instructions listed below.

+Once that has been done, you should see a compiled program called 'app.exe'.
+Rename that to 'jasl.exe'.
+Then build the config by running

+`$ ./jasl.exe -buildconfig`

+Which should place a file called "config.xml" into your current working directory.

 ### Running
 Once compiled, JASL can be run as such: